§ credential-schemas 0.1 Working Group Draft

 Property Description Type & Format Required or Optional Definition / Comments - IEEE Ontology PURL

 identifierType Type of identifier.
-For government identifiers the following is a list of allowed values: passport, nationalIdDocument, taxId, driversLicense, socialServiceNumber (ssn, social issurance number, or health service id).
+For government identifiers the following is a list of recommended values: passport, nationalIdDocument, taxId, driversLicense, socialServiceNumber (ssn, social issurance number, or health service id).
 For non-government identifiers some reference values are the following (non-exhaustive list): employeeId, gymMembership, sportsClubMembership. string / enumeration required

 identifierValue Identifier value (free form string value). string required